pkardas/notes/books/ddia.md

 outgoing edges, a collection of properties (key-value pairs).
 Each edge has: ID, the tail vertex, the head vertex, label describing the type of relationship, a collection of properties (key-value pairs).

-Graphs give great flexibility in modeling relationships.
-Eg. France has departments and regions, whereas the US has counties and states.
+Graphs give great flexibility in modeling relationships. e.g. France has departments and regions, whereas the US has counties and states.

-Cypher is a declarative query language for property graphs, created for Neo4j DB, eg.: find the names of all people who emigrated from the US to Europe:
+Cypher is a declarative query language for property graphs, created for Neo4j DB, e.g.: find the names of all people who emigrated from the US to Europe:

 ```cypher